 But the secret to successful clienteling lies in value-based customer segmentation.

-Prioritising your highest-value customers is key
+Prioritizing your highest-value customers is key

-Therefore, you should not invest equally into personalisation for every customer journey.
+Therefore, you should not invest equally into personalization for every customer journey.
 Because only a small number of your customers provide a high lifetime value to your business, you should focus on servicing these customers with proactive, one-to-one human outreach and engagement.

-Plus, this high-value 20 per cent of your customers will be easier to manage than the entire customer base, enabling your sales associates to provide an optimal experience.
+Plus, this high-value 20 percent of your customers will be easier to manage than the entire customer base, enabling your sales associates to provide an optimal experience.